 - Learning and study skills development, including methods of individual and group learning.

-- Career development sessions directed toward exploration of the health professions, the admissions process, and the development of an individualized education plan.
+- Career development sessions directed toward exploration of the health professions, the admissions process, and the development of an education plan.

 - An introduction to interprofessional education that addresses effective collaboration across health professions.